-With your generosity, we can support CAN's vision for every individual with autism to bWorld, We have a son, and his name is Dominic.
+I am asking my friends and family to support my campaign.
+With your generosity, we can support CAN's vision for every individual with autism to be understood, accepted and supported in all community spaces.
+We have a son, and his name is Dominic.
 He is almost 4 and he is perfect, beautiful, charming and so sweet that we still can't believe he really belongs to us.
 He makes us believe in God and in magic.
 He doesn't talk much, but when he does, he lights up our world.

 Our brave boy has overcome many hurdles in the past 3 years of his young life which include surgeries, an EEG, a CT scan and 100’s of blood tests.
 He has seen an ENT specialist, Hematologist, Neurologist, Dermatologist, Ophthalmologist, Audiologist and Psychiatrist.
 He has been through testing for biochemical genetics, infant development, speech language and the list goes on.
 Finally, after many Drs appointments and at the age of 2 he was diagnosed with Autism, Anxiety disorder and possible medical PTSD.